Skip to main content

-How Much Do Recruitment Agencies Charge in 2026?
+How Much Do Recruitment Agencies Charge?
+(2026 Calculator)

 Recruitment agencies charge 15-30% of first-year salary.
-See fee breakdowns by type, negotiation scripts, and when to hire in-house instead.
+Free fee calculator, real numbers by role type, negotiation scripts, and the in-house alternative.

 Recruitment agencies typically charge between 15% and 30% of a new hire’s first-year salary.
 For a candidate earning $80,000, that means you’ll pay somewhere between $12,000 and $24,000 in agency fees, often before the new employee has finished their first week.

 That range is wide for a reason.
 The exact fee depends on the type of search, the seniority of the role, the industry, and how well you negotiate the contract.
-This guide breaks down every fee structure, shows you what real costs look like at different salary levels, and gives you a framework for deciding when agencies are worth it (and when they are not).
+This guide breaks down every fee structure, shows real numbers by role type, and gives you a framework for deciding when agencies are worth it (and when they are not).

 Not all agencies charge the same way.
 Understanding the five main pricing models helps you compare proposals and avoid surprises on your invoice.